Finite resource performance of small satellite-based quantum key distribution missions: Satellite-to-ground QKD using decoy-state BB84

 \subsection{System configuration}

 We use published empirical Micius mission measurements of the total optical loss of the SatQKD channel~\cite{Yin2020_N} to construct a representative total system link efficiency as a function of elevation angle during a satellite pass.
 To account for local horizon constraints around the OGS, we restrict quantum transmissions to elevations above $10^\circ$.
-The simplest type of orbit is the zenith pass, where the satellite flies directly over the OGS, reaching a maximum elevation of $90^\circ$.

 The link efficiency (loss) is highly dependent on the system parameters, OGS conditions, and orbits.
 The nominal system parameters are summarized Table~\ref{tab:loss_error_parameters}, where the minimum total system loss at zenith is computed to be $34$ dB.
 One can scale the minimum system loss at zenith to allow the comparison of differently performing SatQKD systems.
 Changes to the minimum system loss at zenith would then account for differences in the transmit and receive aperture sizes, pointing accuracy, atmospheric absorption, turbulence, receiver internal losses, and detector efficiencies.
-For the current simulations, we consider a nominal baseline value of 34 dB.
+For the current simulations, we consider a nominal baseline value of 34~dB.
 SatQKD missions with differing performance can be modelled by linearly scaling the link efficiency vs elevation curve to account for different constant efficiency factors, such as a change in OGS receiver area.

 To evaluate the sensitivity of the achievable secret key length to different errors, we categorise different contributions associated with sources and detectors in two key parameters.
 First, errors from dark counts and background light are combined together into a single extraneous count probability $p_\text{ec}$, here assumed to be constant and independent of elevation.
-In practice, it will depend strongly on the environment of the OGS and light from celestial bodies.
-Second, all other error terms, such as misalignment, source quality, imperfect detection, are combined into an intrinsic quantum bit error rate $\text{QBER}_\text{I}$ independent of channel loss/elevation.
+In practice, it will depend strongly on the environment of the OGS and the light from celestial bodies.
+Second, all other error terms, such as misalignment, source quality, and imperfect detection, are combined into an intrinsic quantum bit error rate $\text{QBER}_\text{I}$ independent of channel loss/elevation.
 This allows an efficient method to determine the sensitivity of the secret key length to different categories of errors, which helps identify targeted improvements for future SatQKD missions.
-All of the nominal system parameters are summarised in Table~\ref{tab:loss_error_parameters}.